 The grants would cover most of the cost of the project.

 We learned that there are several prerequisites that must be met before grants will be awarded to a solar panel project:

-- An Xcel energy audit (no more than 3 years earlier) must be completed to identify smaller, less expensive options for conserving energy.
-Recommendations should be implemented where possible
+- An Xcel energy audit (no more than three years earlier) must be completed to identify smaller, less expensive options for conserving energy.
+Recommendations should be implemented where possible.

 - Energy usage data (natural gas and electricity) must be obtained from Xcel Energy over several years to determine the energy needs and patterns of use.
 This should also show whether current energy conservation projects are reducing energy usage.

 The Earthwise Committee contacted three solar panel companies and asked them to submit proposals: